Ingo-o/frontend-project-lvl1/README.md

 Clone this repository on your  machine and write `sudo npm link` in the project directory.

 ## How to play:
 These are five console games.
+To choose one of them, write `brain-even`, `brain-calc`, `brain-gcd`, `brain-prime` or `brain-prog` in your console.
-Choose one of them, answer the questions correctly and may the Force be with you! ✊
+Answer the questions correctly and may the Force be with you! ✊

 The videos below show the installation and gameplay, but you don't need to write "exit" at the end!